 When we originally purchased our home, we were unsure what to do with the spare bedroom.
 Slowly, over time, we decided it would be useful to have a functioning desk for personal computer time and blog work.

-When our company turned into a remote force at the start of March 2020, we were so grateful to have the room already done.
-We figured the setup would due until we had to go back to the office.
-24 months later...
+When our jobs turned into a remote workforce at the start of March 2020, we were so grateful to have the room already done and ready to go.
+We figured the setup would do until we had to go back to the office...

 As we normally do, we started to map out what we wanted and dove headfirst into our latest DIY home project!